-Jodie Whittaker and her Doctor Who team are currently zipping around time and space solving problems and saving lives, and we’re almost halfway through the BBC sci-fi drama’s twelfth modern series.
+Jodie Whittaker and her Doctor Who team are currently zipping around time and space solving problems and saving lives, and we’re currently heading towards the last episodes of the BBC sci-fi drama’s twelfth modern series.

 As ever there are many questions that need to be answered – it is called Doctor WHO after all – so what will the Doctor get up to?
 Who is she travelling with, and what kind of baddies might she be facing?
 Who or what is the Timeless Child?
+Is Jo Martin REALLY the Doctor?
 Are the Cybermen the only classic foes, or will the Daleks be back in action as well?

 Check out everything we know about Doctor Who season 12 below…

 Get all the latest Doctor Who updates direct to your inbox

 Following that the series went back to a weekly Sunday evening release date (as it did in 2018), and the next episode (Episode 9, called Ascension of the Cybermen) airs on Sunday 23rd February at 7:10pm.

 What is the next episode of Doctor Who season 12 called?
 What’s it about?

 The next episode is named Ascension of the Cybermen, and sees the TARDIS team follow Lone Cyberman Ashad into the future to stop him turning the tide of the last great Cyber War.